WebAssembly/spec/md-proto/WebAssembly.md

 --------------------------------------------------------------------------------

 TODO: Describe the binary format.
 The high-level ideas are:
- - A module starts with a *magic cookie*, consisting of the 4-byte-sequence 0x00, 0x61, 0x73, 0x6d, followed by the [version](#module-contents) [index],
+ - A module starts with a *magic cookie*, consisting of the 4-byte sequence 0x00, 0x61, 0x73, 0x6d, followed by the [version](#module-contents) [index],
    followed by the encodings of the sections.
  - Most module [indices] values are typically encoded with [LEB128].